C U M U L U S – B O G O T Á – 2 0 1 9

 Santiago de Francisco

 One of the dominant design narratives since the mid-nineteenth century has to do with its centrality in fostering consumerism.
-However, in the second half of the same century behavioral researchers started thinking about alternatives to market economies and the emergence of new ecologies.
+However, in the second half of the same century, behavioural researchers started thinking about alternatives to market economies and the emergence of new ecologies.
 Contemporary design is still looking for different ways to establish a more responsible, long-term and healthy relationship with the environment and its context.
-From consumption and individualism, design has transcended to promote a strong consciousness on the scarcity of resources and the importance of environmentally mindful local communities.
+From consumption and individualism, the design has transcended to promote a strong consciousness on the scarcity of resources and the importance of environmentally mindful local communities.
 Is it possible for designers to learn and design along with small communities?
 Can social sciences and design work together in providing ways of thinking and methodologies to empower communities instead of finished products?
 Can design reach beyond the framework of market-driven economies?
 Can design methodologies help tackle wicked problems?

 Javier Ricardo Mejía

 Juan Manuel Medina

-The focus of the track is the articulation between world-making exercises and design methods that reformulate the identity of design.
-New domains have emerged that include Critical Design, Speculative Design, Design Storytelling .
+The focus of the track is the articulation between world-making exercises and design methods that reformulate the identity of the design.
+New domains have emerged that include Critical Design, Speculative Design, Design Storytelling.
 These methods and practices trigger creative, disruptive and conscious architectural and design practices by applying technological developments combined with ideation and speculation.
 The result generates spontaneous designs that are both, efficient and imaginative.
 Can the relationship between design, fiction, architecture and games redefine the role of each specific field?
 Can the intersection of these fields provoke a revision of the rhetorical innovation?
 Can these design processes lead to novelty without repeating innovation as a dry formula?